-I am a paleoecologist working as a lecturer for the Frontiers of Science course at Columbia University and as a postdoctoral researcher at Lamont-Doherty Earth Observatory.
+I am a paleobotanist, Assistant Professor in Residence at the Department of Geosciences, University of Connecticut, and Associate Adjunct Research Professor at Lamont-Doherty Earth Observatory.
 I am fascinated by the interaction between plants and the environment throughout Earth's history, especially as it informs modern and future climate change.